Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Season Stats

-- He also has 118 rushing yards on 40 carries (plus two rushing touchdowns), averaging 6.9 yards per game on the ground.
+- He's also contributed in the ground game, with 118 rushing yards (6.9 ypg) on 40 carries with two rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Chiefs.